haha8888haha8888/Zero-Ology/README.md

 - `README.md` — This file > is pact with materials from all files > Parsed Typically first.
 - `VoidMathOS_cryptsheet.txt` — Custom symbolic Void-Math Operating System
 - `variamathlesson.txt` — Varia Math series Lessons by Stacey Szmy
 - `rainbowquest1000.py` — Beta - rainbow quest and rainbow quest blackjack card game to test AI vs Zero-Ology-AI
+- `GroupChatForge.py` — Beta - Example of how to add more users to a ai prompt engine
 ---

 ## 🧰 Python Dependencies